-But, be warned, if you are holidaying in the Himalayas, watch out for Tibetan traditional fermented yak milk which may have tyramine 900 mg/L (64).

-Fermented Vegetables/Cereals (inc. Sauces)

-Fermented Cereals: Background History

-A little caution is appropriate regarding sourdough bread because it can accumulate tyramine to a level of several hundred mg/kg, as can other similarly prepared foodstuffs widespread in other countries (see below).
+But, be warned, if you are holidaying in the Himalayas, watch out for Tibetan traditional fermented yak milk which may have tyramine 900 mg/L (76).
+Fermented vegetables/cereals (Inc. sauces) Fermented cereals: Background history A little caution is appropriate regarding sourdough bread because it can accumulate tyramine to a level of several hundred mg/kg, as can other similarly prepared foodstuffs widespread in other countries (see below).
 Almost from the dawn of agricultural practice humans have learnt to increase the palatability and digestibility of legumes (see Soya) and cereals through the use of fermentation, both with yeasts and bacteria.
 Yeast fermentation does not give rise to tyramine, but bacterial fermentation can do, depending on the types of bacteria and their decarboxylating activity.

-The United Nations food and agriculture organisation (FAO) classify cereal-related products a) on the basis of raw cereal ingredients:

-a) wheat-based foods e.g. bouza, kishk

-b) rice-based foods e.g. busa

-c) maize-based foods e.g. ogi, bread, kenkey

-d) millet based foods e.g. kunuzaki

-e) sorghum based foods e.g. pito, ogi, bogobe, kisra, burukutu, kisra, injera f) barley based foods e.g. beer and b) on the basis of texture:

-a) liquid (gruel) e.g. ogi, mahewu, burukutu, pito, uji

-b) solid (dough) and dumplings e.g. kenkey, agidi

-c) dry (bread) e.g. kisra, injera

-There are many dozens of local names for such preparations, for details consult culinary works, Wikipedia, google etc.

-Sourdough bread

-In the modern world the most prominent cereal-related solid-food vestige of these ancient fermentation practices is sourdough bread.
+The United Nations food and agriculture organisation (FAO) classify cereal-related products a) on the basis of raw cereal ingredients: - a) wheat-based foods e.g. bouza, kishk - b) rice-based foods e.g. busa - c) maize-based foods e.g. ogi, bread, kenkey 16 Check web site for latest V of this monograph, and other MAOI info Consider a donation to maintain the PsychoTropical website - d) millet based foods e.g. kunuzaki - e) sorghum based foods e.g. pito, ogi, bogobe, kisra, burukutu, kisra, injera - f) barley based foods e.g. beer and b) on the basis of texture: - a) liquid (gruel) e.g. ogi, mahewu, burukutu, pito, uji - b) solid (dough) and dumplings e.g. kenkey, agidi - c) dry (bread) e.g. kisra, injera There are many dozens of local names for such preparations, for details consult culinary works, Wikipedia, google etc. Sourdough bread In the modern world the most prominent cereal-related solid-food vestige of these ancient fermentation practices is sourdough bread.
 This differs from normal bread because it utilises bacterial activity in the starter culture for making the dough.
-Just as with all other fermentation techniques this will not produce significant levels of tyramine if standardised starter cultures (with minimal decarboxylase activity) are used, as is now generally the case with commercial production.
+Just as with all other fermentation techniques this will not produce significant levels of tyramine if the usual modern standardised starter cultures (with minimal decarboxylase activity) are used, as is now generally the case with commercial production.
 However, Artisan producers may well utilise cultures with greater decarboxylase activity.
-Therefore their products may sometimes contain significant levels of tyramine.
+Therefore, their products may sometimes contain significant levels of tyramine.
 Recent research indicates what would be expected by anybody who has understood the contents of this monograph.
 Preparations made with standardised starter cultures are generally low in tyramine but there are some exceptions, usually home-made and locally made Artisan-type produce.
-Rizzello found tyramine levels of around 700 mg/kg in sourdough fermented wheat germ (65).

-Özdestan has investigated various similar Turkish foods and found lowish tyramine levels (66-68): like kumru (ten samples of from different manufacturers in Turkey) < 5mg/kg, shalgam (20 samples) < 50 mg/kg, and tarhana (20 samples) 50 - 100 mg/kg.
+Rizzello found tyramine levels of around 700 mg/kg in sourdough fermented wheat germ (77). Özdestan has investigated various similar Turkish foods and found lowish tyramine levels (78, 79): like kumru (ten samples of from different manufacturers in Turkey) < 5mg/kg, shalgam (20 samples) < 50 mg/kg, and tarhana (20 samples) 50 - 100 mg/kg.
 Marmite, Bovril, Promite, Vegemite etc.